Go to the merfield.com home page

 The benefits of attending.

-The day gives a systematic overview of non-chemical weed management, providing information on the changing context of weed management, the fundamentals of weed biology and ecology, through to practical know-how of tools and techniques that farmers and growers can use themselves.
+The day gives a systematic overview of non-chemical weed management, providing information on the changing context of weed management, the fundamentals of weed biology and ecology as they relate to weed management, through to practical know-how of tools and techniques that farmers and growers can use themselves.
 See below for more detail on the topics covered.
-Due to the huge size of the topic this is 'only' and overview and cannot get into the detailed of non-chemical weed management in every crop.
+Due to the huge size of the topic this is 'only' an overview and cannot get into the detailed of non-chemical weed management in every crop.
+Specific issues can be discussed in the many Q&A sessions.

 Attendees will be given a colour hardcopy booklet containing all the presentation slides (in handout format).
 Attendees can also download PDF versions of the presentations after the workshop.